- Religion and Philosophy»

 The spirituality of Native Americans is an often misunderstood and complex belief system.
 Yet, when one understands, it is quite simple and straight-forward.
 It is a love and respect for all Creation.

 When many people think of the beliefs of Native Americans, they think of superstitions and mythology, the tales of tricksters, heroes, creation and such.
 It is true that there is a myriad of mythology in the Native American cultures and languages.
 You can fill a huge library with nothing but the myths of all the many different tribes.
 However, their spirituality does not have it's roots in myths alone.
+Their way of life, and their beliefs is their "religion", their spirituality.

-However, let us think about the word mythology, or myths.
+Let us think about the word mythology, or myths.
 To Native Americans, their stories are part of their spirituality.
 They are not considered myths, for that insinuates that their stories or legends are not real.
 Their legends are real in the concept that they teach moral and spiritual lessons.

 The spirituality of Native Americans is not generally thought of as a religion, but it is very much a religion with varying beliefs between each tribe or nation.
 Similar to Christianity, that has many different branches with varying doctrines, so, too, is the spirituality of Native Americans.